-New Georgia Project is a project of Third Sector Development, a Georgia nonprofit corporation exempt from taxation as a charitable and educational organization under section 501(c)(3) of the Internal Revenue Code.
+New Georgia Project is a project of NEO Philanthropy a Georgia nonprofit corporation exempt from taxation as a charitable and educational organization under section 501(c)(3) of the Internal Revenue Code.

 How We Use Your Information

 When you register, contribute, sign up to volunteer, or take any other action on our site, we may ask you to give us contact information, including your name, address, telephone number and/or e-mail address.
 We may obtain information about you from outside sources and add it to or combine it with the information we collect through this site.
 We use this information to operate this site, send you news and information to you about the programs and activities of New Georgia Project, solicit your participation in NGP programs, events and activities, and obtain and confirm RSVP’s to some events and programs.
 We use your e-mail address to send such information by e-mail and may use your telephone number to call you for these purposes.

 We will never provide your e-mail address or any of your personal information to any other person or organization, for any purpose, except

 - To companies that assist us in maintaining this site or with the New Georgia Project activities, but only for purposes of providing services to the New Georgia Project and with the strict requirement that any such company will never itself have the right to contact you for any reason

 - To comply with applicable law or legal requirements (for example, a lawful subpoena), to protect our rights or property, or to protect our supporters from fraudulent, abusive, or unlawful conduct, or if we reasonably believe that an emergency involving immediate danger of death or serious physical injury to any person requires disclosure of communications or justifies disclosure of records

 Submitting your personal information including an e-mail address on this page will sign you up to receive e-mails from the New Georgia Project.

 We may also use your first name to indicate the latest actions taken on this site.